 Every oil you cook with has a certain temperature called a smoke point.
 Once an oil is heated enough, it will begin to smoke and break down.
 As the oil is breaking down, it starts to become more oxidized.
 These oxidized parts of the oil may cause damage to cells inside your body, and many believe this may increase the risk for cancer.

-The good compounds/chemicals in fruits, vegetables, and healthy fats, known as ANTIoxidants, help fight these oxidized parts of the oil and potentially reduce your risk for cancer.
+The good compounds/chemicals in fruits, vegetables, and healthy fats, known as antioxidants, help fight these oxidized parts of the oil and potentially reduce your risk for cancer.
 This is why it is so important to eat a well-balanced diet filled with quality plant based foods.
-In fact, the American Institute for Cancer Research (AICR) recommends at least 2/3 of your diet come from quality plant based foods like avocado oil, fruits, veggies, nuts, and seeds.
+In fact, the American Institute for Cancer Research (AICR) recommends at least 2/3 of your diet come from quality plant based foods like leafy greens, veggies, fruits, nuts, and seeds.

 Smoke Point (°F) of Common Cooking Oils

-While olive oil and coconut oil are great for spraying on salads and cooking at low temperatures, they will start to smoke and oxidize at 350 degrees or less.
+While olive oil and coconut oil are great for spraying on salads and cooking at low temperatures, they will start to smoke and oxidize at 350°F or less.
 Most cooking requires higher temperatures than that.
 Avocado oil is ideal for almost all types of cooking and will save you the trouble of having to look up smoke points each time you cook!
-Give it a try in baked goods, roasted veggies (using the Chosen Foods avocado oil spray), seared meats, and any of your favorite recipes!
+Give it a try in baked goods, roasted veggies (using Chosen Foods Avocado Oil Spray), seared meats, and any of your favorite recipes!